SuperpowersCorp/longboye/README.md

 - atomically swapping the temporary file into place
 - deleting the backup file

-This provides a high degree of safety.
-Of course cosmic rays do flip bits occasionally, so if somehow Longboye detects any problems or crashes at any point, you can find the original contents of the file in the temporary `.longboye.bak` file in the same directory.
+This should provide a relativel high degree of safety.
+If Longboye does detect an error it will abort all operations leaving the backup file in the same directory with a `.longboye.bak` extension.

 ## TODOs

-- [ ] Examples
+- [ ] Bonus as/hiding/other collapses
 - [ ] Solicit Feedback
-- [ ] License
 - [ ] Clean up UX/ergonomics/polish.  eg. something better than "Processing file: ..."

-## Examples

-    TODO: Add examples.
+  - [ ] add -q to prevent output other than errors

 ## License

-    TODO: License.
+Longboye is licensed under the BSD3 open source license.
+See LICENSE file.

+Copyright Superpowers Corp © 2017.